aws/aws-kms-xksproxy-api-spec/README.md

 This repository contains the [AWS KMS External Keystore (XKS) Proxy API Specification](xks_proxy_api_spec.md ) in markdown format.

-## License Summary
+## License

-This documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
-See the LICENSE file.
+This specification is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See the [LICENSE](LICENSE) file.

-The sample code within this documentation is made available under the MIT-0 license.
-See the LICENSE-SAMPLECODE file.

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## Generating PDF